Formation of Carbon Dwarfs: Carbon Dwarfs as Post Mass-Transfer Binaries

 \section{Carbon Dwarfs as Post Mass-Transfer Binaries}

 Analysis of SDSS spectra of dwarf carbon stars as done in {\S~\ref{sec:spectra}} shows that indeed at least 0.3-0.4\% of M stars on the main sequence are carbon stars and that those stars show significant enhancement in their carbon content.
 Our goal is to explain how carbon dwarfs can comprise such a sizeable fraction of low mass main sequence stars.
-When carbon dwarfs were considered exotic objects, a likely candidate for their formation was accretion from material originating in the photosphere of carbon-enriched asymptotic giant branch (AGB) stars.
+When carbon dwarfs were considered exotic objects, a likely candidate for their formation was accretion from material originating in the photosphere of carbon-enriched AGB stars.
 It is therefore natural to consider whether a more sizeable population might still be formed by mass transfer from AGBs.

-The sole known class of stars for which C/O$>$1 is common in their photospheres are asymptotic giant branch stars.
-AGBs include a carbon-oxygen core surrounded by a helium-burning layer, and the convective zone reaches into the layer of helium burning.
-However, during a thermal pulse, material from the carbon layer of the core will be dredged up and enter the convective zone, and as a result the photosphere will be carbon enriched.
+The sole known class of stars for which C/O$>$1 is common in their photospheres are AGB stars.
+They have a carbon-oxygen core surrounded by a hydrogen-burning layer and a helium-burning layer, and a convective zone that reaches into the layer of helium burning.
+However, during a thermal pulse, material from the carbon layer above the core will be dredged up and enter the convective zone, and as a result the photosphere will be carbon enriched.
 Since the material is composed of 22\% carbon and only 2\% oxygen by mass \cite{Groenewegen1993}, the photosphere can eventually attain C/O$>$1.
 As a result, between 5 and 15 percent of AGB stars are carbon stars.

-In addition, an AGB loses mass at an incredible rate, in some cases as high as $10^{-4}M_\odot/\textrm{yr}$.
+In addition, an AGB loses mass rapidly, in some cases as quickly as $10^{-4}M_\odot/\textrm{yr}$.
 Over the AGB lifetime of $10^5\textrm{ yr}$, as much as 1-2$M_\odot$ may be ejected from the AGB.
-As a result, de Kool and Green (1994) have proposed that dwarf carbon stars might be the end product of a binary system involving an AGB carbon star and an M dwarf.
+As a result, de Kool and Green (1995) have proposed that dwarf carbon stars might be the end product of a binary system involving an AGB carbon star and an M dwarf.
 Now that we have established that at least a factor of ten enhancement of carbon in the M star is required and that according to SDSS approximately 0.3-0.4\% of M stars show such enhancement, we can consider whether these numbers are consistent with such an explanation.

 In order for this model to produce carbon M dwarfs of the type and in the quantity observed, we must show two things.
 We must show that at the conclusion of the AGB phase of the primary star, the M dwarf will be left with a C/O ratio that matches the observations in the previous section.
 We must also show that the rate of such binary systems yields the eventual 0.3-0.4\% fractional abundance of carbon stars among main sequence M dwarfs.